 Past performance does not guarantee future results.
-Financial information is approximate and as of August 31, 2022, unless otherwise noted.
-The words “we”, “us”, and “our” refer to BREIT, together with its consolidated subsidiaries, including BREIT Operating Partnership L.P., (the “Operating Partnership”), unless the context requires otherwise.
+Financial information is approximate and as of September 30, 2022, unless otherwise noted.
+The words “we”, “us”, and “our” refer to BREIT, together with its consolidated subsidiaries, including BREIT Operating Partnership L.P. (the “Operating Partnership”), unless the context requires otherwise.

 NAV Calculation and Reconciliation.
 This material contains references to our net asset value (“NAV”) and NAV-based calculations, which involve significant professional judgment.
-Our NAV is generally equal to the fair value of our assets less outstanding liabilities, calculated in accordance with our NAV calculation and valuation guidelines.
+Our NAV is generally equal to the fair value of our assets less outstanding liabilities, calculated in accordance with our valuation guidelines.
 The calculated value of our assets and liabilities may differ from our actual realizable value or future value which would affect the NAV as well as any returns derived from that NAV, and ultimately the value of your investment.
 As return information is calculated based on NAV, return information presented will be impacted should the assumptions on which NAV was determined prove to be different.
 NAV is not a measure used under generally accepted accounting principles (“GAAP”) and will likely differ from the GAAP value of our equity reflected in our financial statements.
-As of June 30, 2022, our total equity under GAAP, excluding non-controlling third-party JV interests, was $46.5 billion and our NAV was $68.3 billion.
-As of June 30, 2022, our NAV per share was $14.98, $14.76, $14.67 and $14.98 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $10.17.
-GAAP equity accounts for net losses as calculated under GAAP, and we have incurred $702.2 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the six months ended June 30, 2022.
+As of September 30, 2022, our total equity under GAAP, excluding noncontrolling third-party JV interests, was $48.2 billion and our NAV was $70.4 billion.
+As of September 30, 2022, our NAV per share was $15.10, $14.88, $14.79 and $15.11 for Class S, Class T, Class D and Class I shares, respectively, and GAAP equity per share/unit was $10.32.
+GAAP equity accounts for net losses as calculated under GAAP, and we have incurred $371.6 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the nine months ended September 30, 2022.
 Our net losses as calculated under GAAP and a reconciliation of our GAAP equity, excluding non-controlling third-party JV interests, to our NAV are provided in our annual and interim financial statements.
-As of June 30, 2022, 100% of inception to date distributions were funded from cash flows from operations.
+As of September 30, 2022, 100% of inception to date distributions were funded from cash flows from operations.
 For further information, please refer to “Net Asset Value Calculation and Valuation Guidelines” in BREIT’s prospectus, which describes our valuation process and the independent third parties who assist us.

 - 3-year and inception to date (“ITD”) returns for BREIT are annualized consistent with the IPA Practice Guideline 2018.
 The inception dates for the Class S, T, D and I shares are January 1, 2017, June 1, 2017, May 1, 2017 and January 1, 2017, respectively.
 3-year refers to the thirty-six months prior to current month-end.
-3-year annualized returns (with sales load for Class S, T and D shares) are as follows: Class S shares: 13.6%; Class T shares: 13.9%; Class D shares: 14.9%; Class I shares: 16.0%.
-Inception to date annualized returns (with sales load for Class S, T and D shares) are as follows: Class S shares: 11.7%; Class T shares: 12.2%; Class D shares: 13.1%; Class I shares: 13.4%.
+3-year returns for all share classes were as follows: Class S shares (no sales load) 14.5%; Class S shares (with sales load) 13.2%; Class T shares (no sales load) 14.7%; Class T shares (with sales load) 13.4%; Class D shares (no sales load) 15.0%; Class D shares (with sales load) 14.4%; Class I shares 15.5%.
+ITD returns for all share classes were as follows: Class S shares (no sales load) 12.1%; Class S shares (with sales load) 11.5%; Class T shares (no sales load) 12.6%; Class T shares (with sales load) 11.9%; Class D shares (no sales load) 13.1%; Class D shares (with sales load) 12.7%; Class I shares 13.1%.
 The foregoing reflects the percent change in the NAV per share from the beginning of the applicable period, plus the amount of any distribution per share declared in the period.
 Return information is not a measure used under GAAP.
-BREIT has incurred $702.2 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the three months ended June 30, 2022.
+BREIT has incurred $371.6 million in net losses, excluding net losses attributable to non-controlling interests in third-party JV interests, for the nine months ended September 30, 2022.
 This amount largely reflects the expense of real estate depreciation and amortization in accordance with GAAP.
 Additional information about our net losses as calculated under GAAP is included in our annual and interim financial statements.
 All returns shown assume reinvestment of distributions pursuant to BREIT’s distribution reinvestment plan, are derived from unaudited financial information, and are net of all BREIT expenses, including general and administrative expenses, transaction-related expenses, management fees, performance participation allocation, and share class-specific fees, but exclude the impact of early repurchase deductions on the repurchase of shares that have been outstanding for less than one year.
 Past performance is not necessarily indicative of future results.
-Class S, Class T and Class D shares listed as (with sales load) reflect the returns after the maximum up-front selling commission and dealer manager fees.
-Class S, Class T and Class D shares listed as (no sales load) exclude up-front selling commissions and dealer manager fees.
+Class S, Class T and Class D shares listed as (with sales load) reflect the returns after the maximum upfront selling commission and dealer manager fees.
+Class S, Class T and Class D shares listed as (no sales load) exclude upfront selling commissions and dealer manager fees.
 With sales load returns assume payment of the maximum upfront sales charge at initial subscription (3.5% for Class S and Class T shares; 1.5% for Class D shares).
 The sales charge for Class D shares became effective May 1, 2018.
 Please refer to “NAV Calculation and Reconciliation” above for additional information on our determination of NAV.

 - Reflects the current month’s distribution annualized and divided by the prior month’s net asset value, which is inclusive of all fees and expenses.
-As of June 30, 2022, 100% of inception to date distributions were funded from cash flows from operations.
+Distributions are not guaranteed and may be funded from sources other than cash flow from operations, including borrowings, offering proceeds, the sale of our assets and repayments of our real estate debt investments.
+We have no limits on the amounts we may fund from such sources.
+As of September 30, 2022, 100% of inception to date distributions were funded from cash flows from operations.

-- World’s largest owner based on Blackstone Inc.’s (“Blackstone”) standing as the largest owner of commercial real estate globally by estimated market value and excludes governmental entities and religious organizations per Real Capital Analytics, as of June 30, 2022.
+- World’s largest owner of commercial real estate based on estimated market value per Real Capital Analytics, as of September 30, 2022.
 A copy of the source materials of such data will be provided upon request.
 Blackstone is a premier global investment manager.
 The real estate group of Blackstone, Blackstone Real Estate, is our sponsor and an affiliate of BX REIT Advisors L.L.C. (the “Adviser”).
 Information regarding Blackstone and Blackstone Real Estate is included to provide information regarding the experience of our sponsor and its affiliates.
 An investment in BREIT is not an investment in our sponsor or Blackstone as BREIT is a separate and distinct legal entity.

-- “Property Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Self Storage, Hospitality, Retail, Office) divided by the total asset value of all real estate investments, excluding the value of any third party interests in such real estate investments (“Real Estate TAV”) The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
-Rental Housing: multifamily, single family rental housing, student housing and manufactured housing; Industrial: warehouses; and Hospitality: select service hotels.
-“Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (1) real estate properties, excluding the value of any third-party interests in such real estate properties, and (2) unconsolidated property investments.
+- “Property Sector” weighting is measured as the asset value of real estate investments for each sector category (Rental Housing, Industrial, Net Lease, Data Centers, Hospitality, Self Storage, Office, Retail) divided by the total asset value of all real estate investments, excluding the value of any third-party interests in such real estate investments (“Real Estate TAV”).
+The following sectors each have subsectors comprising over 1.0% of Real Estate TAV.
+Rental Housing: multifamily, student housing, single family rental housing and manufactured housing; Industrial: warehouses; and Hospitality: select service hotels.
+“Region Concentration” represents regions as defined by NCREIF and the weighting is measured as the asset value of real estate properties and unconsolidated property investments for each regional category (South, West, East, Midwest, Non-U.S.) divided by the total asset value of all (i) real estate properties, excluding the value of any third-party interests in such real estate properties, and (ii) unconsolidated property investments.
 “Non-U.S.” reflects investments in Europe and Canada.
 Please see the prospectus for more information on BREIT’s investments.

-- Growth market means a market with high population growth relative to the U.S. average.
+- As of September 30, 2022.
+The percentage of fixed-rate financing is measured by dividing (i) the sum of our consolidated fixed-rate debt, secured financings on investments in real estate debt with matched underlying interest rate exposure, and the outstanding notional principal amount of corporate and consolidated interest rate swaps, by (ii) total consolidated debt outstanding.
 While BREIT generally seeks to acquire real estate properties located in growth markets, certain properties may not be located in such markets.
 Although a market may be a growth market as of the date of the publication of this material, demographics and trends may change and investors are cautioned on relying upon the data presented as there is no guarantee that historical trends will continue or that BREIT could benefit from such trends.
-U.S. Census Bureau, as of July 2021, released in March 2022, which can be found at https://www2.census.gov/programs-surveys/popest/datasets/2020-2021/metro/totals/.
-BREIT invests primarily in U.S. commercial real estate and to a lesser extent in countries outside of the U.S. There can be no assurances that any of the trends described herein will continue or will not reverse.
-Past events and trends do not imply, predict or guarantee, and are not necessarily indicative of, future events or results.
-See footnote 6 for a description of “Sector and Region Concentration”.

 Summary of Risk Factors